-TV Consoles: Do we need them?
+TV Consoles: Do We Need Them?

 The TV is the centrepiece of just about every home regardless of whether you’re an avid gamer, film buff, or even someone who has no time to watch anything on it.
 It’s the first thing anyone sees upon entering a home.
 Right there.
 In the middle of everything.
 Unless you live in a two-storey home, it'll be upstairs then.
 However, the burning question we all have once we’ve got the TV is whether or not you actually need a TV console.
 Well, it all depends on what kind of person you are.